nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/mercurial-usage.md

 *   Never &ldquo;force&rdquo; a push unless being sure it has to be done.

-## Useful scripts, commands and tips{{> anchor 'shellscripts'}}
+## Useful Scripts, Commands and Tips{{> anchor 'shellscripts'}}

-### The following Mercurial commands are given with useful parameters into brackets, other parameters may be available.
+The following Mercurial commands are given with useful parameters into brackets, other parameters may be available.

 See `hg help [NXDOC:COMMAND]` for available commands listing or help on a specific command.

-### Nuxeo shell and batch scripts
+### Nuxeo Shell and Batch Scripts

 They are mainly used for Nuxeo repositories which contain sub-repositories.
 Those scripts provide an alternative to the Forest extension.